THE TOWN CLERK OFFICE WILL BE CLOSED ON SEPTEMBER 23, 2021 FOR TRAINING

 Indexed listings of births, marriages, civil unions, and deaths since 1786 are in the vault.
 (There is "unofficial” information available in a two-volume set written by Jonathan Clark in 1854 that goes back farther than 1786.)
 Actual certificates for vital events are existent from 1906.
 If anyone knows what might have happened to the certificates predating 1906 PLEASE contact the Town Clerk!
 Might they be in someone’s attic or garage, or….?

-Marriage and Death records are public.
+Marriage and Death records are public (with certain restrictions).
 Access to birth records is restricted to qualifying persons.
 Please call the Town Clerk for information regarding accessing restricted records.
 Application for certified copies of records may be made in writing or in person to the Town Clerk.
 See the Basic Fee Schedule Link below for details.
 Application forms can be downloaded from the Documents List below by clicking on the appropriate Request for Copy form.

 To Obtain a Marriage License: Marriage Licenses must be obtained from the Town Clerk of the town in which the ceremony will occur.
 Blood tests are no longer required.
 There is no waiting period; the license is valid immediately.
 Licenses are only valid for 65 days from the date of issuance.
 Following is the procedure for obtaining a marriage license in most circumstances.
 There are some instances – for example, when one party is under age – when the procedure may be slightly different.